turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 we'd like to be able to do is test those methods in isolation.
 Fortunately, Enzyme has a really handy tool for doing just that, `instance()`.

-Calling `instance()` on our wrapper will give us access to all the class methods of that instance, in this case, `addGrocery` and `groceryList`.
+Calling `instance()` on our wrapper will give us access to all the class' instance methods, in this case, `addGrocery` and `groceryList`.
 Let's write a test for `addGrocery`.

 ```javascript
 // App.test.js